 Findings

 According to the study, Pneumonia, birth asphyxia, preterm birth, and drowning were leading causes.
 Disparities existed by age, sex, location, and maternal age.
 Neonates had the highest mortality risk.
 Male children and those in rural areas faced higher risks.
 Dhaka and Chittagong divisions had the highest prevalence of deaths.
-Young adult mothers and adolescent mothers were most affected.
+Young adult mothers and adolescents mothers were most affected.
 Despite increased antenatal care, significant child deaths continued to occur, indicating a deficiency in healthcare quality.

 Conclusion